 Ramanpreet Kaur took the Medical Office Assistant Diploma program at Ashton College in Abbotsford and found it a great fit for those who want to combine administrative skills with improving patients’ outcomes.
-With her fellow students, Ramanpreet Kaur studied a wide range of subjects including medical terminology, administrative and clinical procedures, medical billing procedures, medical office transcription and others, getting ready to work in a variety of medical and healthcare environments.
+With her fellow students, Ramanpreet Kaur studied a wide range of subjects including medical terminology, administrative and clinical procedures, medical billing procedures, medical office transcription and others, getting ready to work in a variety of medical environments.

 Starting college education and getting into a new field can be quite stressful on its own, that’s why it was important for Ramanpreet Kaur to stay within her familiar settings and so she chose a college located in Abbotsford.
-She was encouraged by the instructors to study diligently and overcome the difficulties in learning and was motivated to pursue her dream career in healthcare, caring for people and helping others to lead healthy lives.
+She was encouraged by the instructors to study diligently and overcome the difficulties in learning and was motivated to pursue her dream career, caring for people and helping others to lead healthy lives.

 When asked what she liked most during her studies at Ashton, Ramanpreet Kaur answers that it was the teaching method.
 She appreciated the practical approach in her studies, that everything she learned in the classroom, she could later apply at her workplace.
 The instructors shared with students various case scenarios that might happen in real life and guided them on how to deal with complicated situations and different customers.
 Ramanpreet Kaur acknowledges that her experience at Ashton College was very valuable and empowered her with knowledge of how to handle real-life situations at work.